-- Intervene immediately and instruct the players to stop the horseplay.
-Inform the coaching staff about the incident and work with the coaches to educate the players about the danger of horseplay in the dressing room, especially while wearing skates. - 2.Ensure that the dressing room floor is kept free of debris, including equipment. - 30 www.HockeyCanada.ca/Insurance
+Intervene immediately and instruct the players to stop the horseplay.
+Inform the coaching staff about the incident and work with the coaches to educate the players about the danger of horseplay in the dressing room, especially while wearing skates.

-J. YOU ARE AN ARENA EMPLOYEE working the late shift on Friday night.
+- Ensure that the dressing room floor is kept free of debris, including equipment. - J. YOU ARE AN ARENA EMPLOYEE working the late shift on Friday night.
 As you start the ice resurfacing machine, one of the players from the final game informs you that there is a huge gash in the ice surface just inside the blue line.
 What should you do?

-- 1. Repair the hole immediately.
-Document the location, time, repair made and the player who brought it to your attention. - 2.Alert the morning arena staff of the problem area and request they inspect it to make certain it is safe, before anyone goes on the ice surface. - 3.
-Follow appropriate ice maintenance as indentified by your facitlity manager.
+- Repair the hole immediately.
+Document the location, time, repair made and the player who brought it to your attention. - Alert the morning arena staff of the problem area and request they inspect it to make certain it is safe, before anyone goes on the ice surface. - Follow appropriate ice maintenance as indentified by your facitlity manager.